Matty Smith (rugby league): International career

 After a stellar 2014 season Smith was selected in England's 24-man squad for the 2014 Four Nations held in Australia and New Zealand.
 Smith played in all 3 of England's matches.

 In 2015 Smith was selected in England's 24-man team for the end-of-year internationals but did not feature in the test against France or in the first two tests of the three-match test-series against New Zealand.
 He was a late call-up in the final test-match at the Wigan Warriors's home ground, DW Stadium, in place of Wigan teammate George Williams.
 He was influential in the final game delivering a man-of-the-match performance.

+Coaching career

+As head coach of St Helens women, he led the team to two Challenge Cups and one League Leaders Shield.

 Personal life

 In 2015, Smith set up a business with former Salford team mate Stefan Ratchford called Future Stars, which runs coaching sessions for junior rugby league players.